JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

    - [ ] Add New User Signup/Login and Email verification.(via backend)
       - [ ] User Profile /pic upload https://stackabuse.com/handling-file-uploads-in-node-js-with-expres-and-multer/
    - [ ] Protect the map displaying routes only show it to the logged in user and only allow the user to make a marker if he/she verifies email.
-   - [ ] capture IP's of the request made can be done via morgan or refer react-mapbox docs Geolocate control in the API refferences. https://visgl.github.io/react-map-gl/docs/api-reference/geolocate-control
    - [ ] save the morgan generated logs in database or local storage to know who visited kinda security/debugging. refer https://www.npmjs.com/package/morgan dual logging in apache format and uuid to each request section.
+  - [x] capture IP's of the flagged user and store in DB. via bigdata cloud Ip geolocation API.
 ***

 > #### Refactoring  Options